bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 non-omnipotent developer can follow without the rational programmer method.

-Two papers (jfp'19, pldi'22) do study the worst-case overhead on all paths that **start at the untyped configuration** and end at the typed configuration.
-This is a very different question than the one we ask (whether slow configurations can improve).
+Two papers (jfp'19, pldi'22) report worst-case overhead on all paths that **start at the untyped configuration** and end at the typed configuration.
+This is a totally different question than the one we ask (whether slow configurations can improve).

 In fact, we consider the question that this paper addresses the most important of the two.
 Typed Racket programmers seem to add types for a